antleaf/doapr/webroot/content/repositories/preprints_org.md

   Physcial Sciences, Social Sciences)   You can contact info@preprints.org with a copy of your CV to make an application.'
 service_pricing: None
 short_name:
-status: open
+status: Open
 terms_of_use:
 text_embargo: No, only if the publisher imposes an embargo period
 time_submission_to_posting:
 repository_url: https://www.preprints.org/
-user_committees:
+user_committees: "\L"
-versioning_policy: Accepts new version.
-All version are archieved and visible for readers.
+versioning_policy: 'Accepts news version : Each version receives its own DOI and own non-DOI citable identifier'
 who_can_deposit: Anyone can post on the platform.
 Only an account is required ( The creation of the account is free).
 withdrawal_authorisation: Platform
-withdrawal_policy:
+withdrawal_policy: 'Yes'
 integrations:
 - :service: altmetric
   :feature: usage_metrics
+  :description:
+- :service: europe_pmc
+  :feature: indexing
   :description:
 - :service: google_scholar
   :feature: indexing